sine2pi/ASR-model/README.md

 The benefits of this approach:

-1. **Consistent signals**: The model gets similar signals for silence in both input data and attention patterns
+1. Consistent signals: The model gets similar signals for silence in both input data and attention patterns
-2. **Content-based stopping**: Model can learn to end generation based on acoustic properties rather than just position
+2. Content-based stopping: Model can learn to end generation based on acoustic properties rather than just position
-3. **Learnable behavior**: Using a learnable parameter (`self.fzero`) lets the model find the optimal scaling factor
+3. Learnable behavior: Using a learnable parameter (`self.fzero`) lets the model find the optimal scaling factor

 This might be particularly useful for speech models where natural pauses and silences should guide generation boundaries.
 The model also ignores 0 in the loss calculation and uses 0 for all special tokens.